 Individuals who do not qualify for a direct admission (see the preceding section) or whose college grade point average is less than C (2.0) may petition the School of Liberal Arts for a probationary admission.
-Special consideration is given to adult learners and returning students.
+Special consideration is given to adult learners and students returning after five or more years.